mebusy/notes/dev_notes/NeuralNetworks.md

     - Once we have the error derivatives for the hidden activities, its easy to get the error derivatives for the weights going into a hidden unit.

- - Backpropagation works with derivatives.
-It can be used for logistic neurons.
-In a binary threshold neuron the derivatives of the output function are 0 , so the error singal will not be able to propagate through it.

 ### Sketch of the backpropagation algorithm on a single case